amchatman/Digital-Clock/README.md

 # Dynamic Clock
-Dynamic Clock is a simple project that gets the current month,day, and time from their device.
-The user is able to switch from two time formats 12 hour and 24 hours.The usere can also switch from light and dark mode.
+Dynamic Clock is a simple project that gets the user's current day, month, and time from their device.There are two time formats available to the user: 12 and 24 hours.The user can shift between bright and dark settings in addition to selecting between different time formats.

 ## Languages use:
-The application use the following languages
+The program makes use of the following languages: HTML, CSS, and JavaScript.
-* HTML
-* CSS
-* JavaScript

 ![alt text](images/Screenshot.png "Screenshot of Dynamic Clock")